Stefan Langer grid w

 The championships took place in high summer when temperatures on the ground were regularly 40 degrees and more.
 Not surprisingly, large tasks for all three classes were set on 12 racing days.
 This contest was a test of stamina, pace and planning as well as soaring skill.

 Pilots from 24 countries flew in the competition.
 After a week of practice, the first day of the contest finally got underway.
-Was set for the Open class gliders, with a 533km task for 18m class.
+The Open Class gliders had a 528km racing task, with a 533km task for 18m class.
 Multi Seat class had 530km nominal Assigned Area Task.
 These big tasks on the first day demonstrated that Uvalde was a great site for a big wing championships.

 A Marathon, Not a Sprint